syncfusion-content/angularjs-docs/angular-1/Spreadsheet/Editing.md

 }
 {% endhighlight %}

-The code snippets to specify the BatchUpdate in server side are as follows,
+The code snippets to specify the BatchUpdate in MVC controller are as follows,

 {% highlight c# %}